Pteridophytes

 Fishbone fern, Herringbone fern

-Description: Terrestrial in open areas, near sea level.
+Description: Terrestrial in open exposed areas.

 Nephrolepis exaltata